MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ## Step 6-5: Create a custom administration interface

-As shown earlier in this article under step 6-1, the last pieces of the "Polls Django Web Project" template are custom extensions to the default Django administrative interface.
+As shown earlier in step 6-1, the last pieces of the "Polls Django Web Project" template are custom extensions to the default Django administrative interface.
 The default interface is for user and group management.
 The Polls project template adds features that allow you to manage polls as well.

 First of all, the URL patterns in the Django project's *urls.py* has `url(r'^admin/', include(admin.site.urls)),` included by default; the "admin/doc" pattern is also included but commented out.